Isaacs & Isaacs Attorneys for Trucking Accidents

 If you rely on their insurance company to offer you a fair settlement amount, you will be disappointed.
 Insurance companies stay in business by paying out the least amount possible to settle claims.
 If they can, they will blame the accident on another driver in order to avoid paying millions of dollars to victims.

 Isaacs & Isaacs truck accident lawyers have been helping victims of CDL driver fatigue for years.
 We know how to find and evaluate the facts in order to demand a just compensation for your pain and suffering.
-We have recovered over $890 million in damages for our clients in Kentucky, Ohio and Indiana.
+We have recovered over $900 million in damages for our clients in all 50 states.
 Call us now at 800-800-888, or fill out our online form to get your free consultation with an experienced truck accident attorney.